alvaroalea/calypso-cyc1000-board/README.md

 Calypso is just another middleboard based on the Arrow/Trenz cyc1000 board.
 This was born as a personal project to experiment with such board as it was delivered by Arrow Electronics as part of their European "Jump Start" Program for FPGAs.

-THIS FORK is only to try to got a cheap way to order pcb with SMD components solder, please refer to the original project for anythink:
+THIS FORK is only to try to got a cheap way to order pcb with SMD components solder, please refer to the original project for any:

 https://github.com/teiram/calypso-cyc1000-board